aisingapore/Novella/README.md

 # Contributing

 See any problems or have any feedback?
-Submit an issue and/or a PR 🤗!
+Submit an issue and/or a PR!